In the guide

 Off-road vehicles cannot be used on the public highway.
 Furthermore, under the Road Traffic Act 1988 (and related legislation) motorised vehicles cannot be used anywhere off-road, except on private land with the landowner's permission.
 This means that mini motorbikes and quad bikes cannot legally be used on pavements, footpaths or cycle paths; nor can they usually be used on parkland, common land or wasteland.

 There are also provisions in law against nuisance, including noise nuisance caused by the inappropriate or illegal use of off-road vehicles.
-In some cases the police can impound and even destroy vehicles that are being used in an anti-social manner.
+In some cases the Police can impound and even destroy vehicles that are being used in an anti-social manner.

 There are special tracks and facilities for off-road vehicle use, but your consumer may not live near to one of these, or they may find it difficult to transport a vehicle there.